 5 to 6 tbsp green peas

-Boil the green peas until fully cooked.
+Preparation: Boil the green peas until fully cooked.
 After cooling, grind to a smooth paste.
-Add a tsp of ghee or unsalted butter.
-A pinch of jeera (optional) is good for digestion, and avoids flatulence.
+Add a teaspoon of ghee or unsalted butter.
+A pinch of jeera (optional) is good for digestion and prevents flatulence.

 2 tbsp of ragi